 You may want to include a few of your skills and maybe a tagline that represents your brand.
 Here are a few examples taken from LinkedIn.

 Multichannel Marketer | Customer Acquisition | Digital Marketing | Social Media | Brand Awareness | Events

 CEO | Growth Strategies | Team Leadership | Revenue Growth | Turning struggling businesses into vital market leaders

 SEO Audits | SEO Site Analysis | SEO Training | Audience Development | Email Marketing

 Never waste your LinkedIn real estate with by using Looking for new opportunities as your headline.

-Use your LinkedIn summary to tell your career story.
+Use your LinkedIn About section to tell your career story.
 Go beyond what you do and talk about why you do it.
 Why did you go into your current field?
 What excites you about it?
 Include a few of your proudest accomplishments or biggest wins.

 #4 Include Contact Information

 When recruiters are sourcing candidates on LinkedIn, profiles fall into 3 categories: yes, let me contact them, maybe, and no. While LinkedIn provides the option of using InMail to contact people who are not connections, it’s not used as widely as you think.

 First, even with a premium account, InMails are limited.
 Second, they are notorious for getting poor results.
 If you look like the perfect candidate a recruiter may take the time to research you online and find another way to contact you.
 If you fall into the maybe list, they may not.